devRyanChoi/movie-app/README.md

 ## Project Description

-This application is a React Website to show movie that got best rating in.
-Tha App utilizes Reqct built-in and custom hooks.
+This is a React One page Application to show movies that got best rating in.
+Tha App utilizes React built-in and custom hooks.

 ## Final Product